-Young lizards are introduced to the release site in early Fall, and the property is monitored for horned lizard activity at regular intervals.
-CCR has partnered with Paul Bunker, owner of Chiron K9, to develop the Horned Lizard Detection Canine Network, a group of volunteer handlers and their canines who are trained to find horned lizards.
-Dogs are trained with live horned lizards, scat, eggs, and shed skin so that they may detect any traces of Texas horned lizards in the field.
-This partnership with Chiron K9 provides CCR with an efficient long-term method for monitoring lizards post-release and helps to ensure the overall success of the project.
+After lizards are released, sites are monitored for horned lizard activity at regular intervals.
+In order to do this effectively and efficiently, CCR has partnered with Paul Bunker, owner of Chiron K9, who has developed the Horned Lizard Detection Canine Network, a group of volunteer handlers and their canines who are trained to find horned lizards.
+Effective post release monitoring is critical for the success of the project.

-By re-establishing horned lizard populations and encouraging voluntary management that benefits native biodiversity, CCR hopes to improve native biodiversity across Texas and promote awareness and appreciation of this species for the benefit and enjoyment of present and future generations.
-CCR’s long-term project goal is to develop replicable methodologies to share with other conservation entities to ultimately ensure the return of this beloved species to places where its absence is so deeply felt.
+By re-establishing horned lizard populations and encouraging voluntary management that benefits native biodiversity, CCR hopes with this project to improvenative biodiversity across Texas and promote awareness and appreciation of this species for the benefit and enjoyment of present and future generations.
+CCR’s long-term project goal is to develop replicable methodologies to share with otherconservation entities to ultimately ensure the return of this beloved species to places where its absence is so deeply felt.